Home › How Litigation Costs Behave > When settlement and trial preparation move togetherWhen settlement and trial preparation move together

 The eventual path does not reverse the work already done.

-Cost is created before outcome is known.
+Cost is created before the outcome is known.

 Decision control and timing